Foreign relations of East Germany: Rising independence from the Soviet Union (1975–1984)

 The GDR used the new international recognition in the second half of the 1970s to deepen economic and political contacts with numerous developing countries in Africa, Asia and the Americas.
 The GDR courted numerous non-aligned states and provided technical and economic assistance.
 The GDR trained security and police forces in countries such as Angola and Mozambique.
 From 1977 onwards, “anti-imperialist solidarity” was coordinated by a separate commission of the SED Politburo.
 The increased international cooperation ensured an increasing number of foreigners in the GDR, as more and more foreign workers were trained or worked here or studied as students at GDR universities.

 Relations with the states of the Eastern Bloc remained intensive.
 Agreements with Hungary, Poland, Bulgaria and Czechoslovakia on “friendship, cooperation and mutual assistance” were renewed in 1977.
 Two years earlier, the GDR and the USSR had sworn to “eternal friendship” with an “irrevocable alliance” in a bilateral treaty.
 Honecker followed the Soviet model closely and was a loyal ally.
 Nevertheless, the Soviets' influence on the GDR declined with time.
-The GDR's deepened relations with West Germany were driven by economic necessity, as the GDR's ailing planned economy was increasingly dependent on loans from the West.
+The GDR's deepened relations with West Germany were driven by economic necessity, as the GDR's ailing command economy was increasingly dependent on loans from the West.
 With the intensified confrontation with the West after the Soviet invasion of Afghanistan at the end of the 1970s, the Soviets wanted to force an end to the GDR's rapprochement with West Germany.
 However, the GDR refused and, despite the displeasure of the Soviets, signed a new German-German transport agreement in 1978.
 In 1981, the Soviets reduced their oil deliveries, whereupon West Germany offered aid payments in return for an agreement on easier travel for GDR citizens.
 Due to the poor economic situation, the GDR was forced to accept the offer, which Moscow once again didn't like.
 Under the aging Brezhnev, Honecker increasingly tried to take on a leading role among the socialist heads of state.